Episode 14: Moving Faster with SAFe

 Elizabeth: I don’t.
 I feel like there’s a human element there.
-There is dramatic pauses and when I say that I mean there isn’t a checkbox that you check, a line of to do’s and tasks that you just go in that order and that means okay, they’re transformed.
+There are dramatic pauses and when I say that I mean there isn’t a checkbox that you check, a line of to-do’s and tasks that you just go in that order and that means okay, they’re transformed.
 Every situation is unique and it requires a level of tact and patience to determine which piece that you move.
 If this was a game of chess, right?
 You’re sitting back and you’re thinking about what is the right piece to move next to where you can have a victory.
 It may be a small victory but you have to look at it from that point of view.
-It can’t be, “Well if I do these five things it’ll be fine and it’ll work itself out.”.
+It can’t be, “Well if I do these five things it’ll be fine and it’ll work itself out.”

 Andrew: Yes.
 I think if you just described consulting in a nutshell.
 If what a consultant did was just walk down a checklist then we could just publish the checklist on a website and no one would need–

 Elizabeth: Us, yes.